Outer Hebrides & the Scottish Highlands

 Friday

-This morning we leave Inverness and head for Tominoul, the highest village in the Highlands.
-Sitting on north side of the Cairngorm National Park, with its central square and 18th century buildings, Tomintoul is a fine example of a planned village.
+This morning we leave Inverness and head along the shores of Loch Ness.
+Get your cameras ready just in case Nessie decides to make an appearance.
+Next you head for Tominoul, the highest village in the Highlands.
+Sitting on the north side of the Cairngorm National Park, with its central square and 18th-century buildings, Tomintoul is a fine example of a planned village.

 Next we head into Royal Deeside, the great valley of the River Dee that runs all the way from the sweeping mountains to the Aberdeenshire coast.